Unit 1 of 9

 Trade Balance

-Unit 8 / 9 Trade Balance
+Unit 8 / 9 Trade balance imports and exports indicator

-The trade balance represents the difference between a country’s exports and imports.
-When the value of exports exceeds imports, the country records a trade surplus.
-When imports are significantly higher than exports, a trade deficit occurs
+Trade balance compares a country’s exports with its imports.
+When exports exceed imports, the country records a trade surplus.

 SECTION 9